 The Mental Health Tribunal for Scotland have introduced the use of telephone conferences for Tribunal hearings.

-The emergency legislation introduced by the government has made numerous changes – mainly relaxing current safeguards.
-Some of the main changes include:
+The emergency legislation introduced by the government has made numerous potential changes – mainly relaxing current safeguards.
+Some of the main possible changes include:

 - Emergency Detention Certificates will last 120 hours as opposed to 72 hours;